Advantages Of Reading

 It's there because I choose to read.
 And if I chose not to, I might find myself as stagnant as an old forgotten bucket of lake water, not growing, not changing, not even stirring slightly to freshen myself in a breeze.

-Those who are literate, those who have the treasured ability to read and don't use it, the quote is true.
-Those who choose not to utilize such a powerful ability ... well, it's just a waste.
+For those who are literate, those who have the treasured ability to read and don't use it, the quote is true.
+Those people who choose not to utilize such a powerful ability ... well, they miss out on so much of what they could be.
+And it's sad.
+It's such a waste.

 And so I leave you with this call to action: